-VETA105W Veterinary Assistant Office Procedures and Practice Management 1-2-2
+VETA105W : Veterinary Assistant Office Procedures and Practice Management

 Veterinary Assistant Office Procedures and Practice Management presents commonly encountered clinical procedures, emphasizing the veterinary assistant's role in managing veterinary patients and records.
-The course highlights client communications and professional conduct.
-The course also introduces veterinary-management software and online veterinary services.
-(Co-Requisite: VETA101W)
+The course highlights client communications, front desk and phone skills, and professional conduct.
+Safety measures and OSHA requirements as well as basic math skills are covered.
+Students will learn about the human-animal bond and the grieving process that occurs upon loss of a pet.
+The course also introduces veterinarymanagement software and online veterinary services.